abrac/EV-Fleet-Simulator/docs/docs/usage.md

     1. Download and unpack [Osmosis 0.45](https://bretth.dev.openstreetmap.org/osmosis-build/osmosis-0.45.zip) in a folder in your computer.
 We will refer to the folder's directory as `<osmosis-dir>`.

-    2. Download the pre-built [jar file](https://github.com/locked-fg/osmosis-srtm-plugin/files/8027597/srtmplugin-1.1.2.jar.zip) and place it in `<osmosis-dir>\lib\default`.
+    2. Download the pre-built [jar file](https://github.com/locked-fg/osmosis-srtm-plugin/files/8027597/srtmplugin-1.1.2.jar.zip) and place it in `<osmosis-dir>/lib/default`.

         **OR:**